braidn/Knowledge-Repo/RailsOverview.md

 	* Once run you should dive in there and create a down method for rollback sanity
 * Foreign keys are easily created by adding a `add_index :currentModel, foreignKeyModel_id`
 	* On the foreignKeyModel it needs to be singular
+* Often times a good idea to use bang methods because they don't return whiney nils
+	* Example would be dynamic finders (although they are depricated in R4)

 ###Models